allianceauth/allianceauth/docs/installation/auth/allianceauth.md

 ### Gunicorn

 To run the auth website a [WSGI Server](https://www.fullstackpython.com/wsgi-servers.html) is required.
 [Gunicorn](http://gunicorn.org/) is highly recommended for its ease of configuring.
-Installation is simple: `pip install gunicorn`.
-It can be manually called with `gunicorn myauth.wsgi` or automatically run using supervisor.
+It can be manually run with `gunicorn myauth.wsgi` or automatically run using supervisor.

+The default configuration is good enough for most installations.
 Additional information is available in the [gunicorn](gunicorn.md) doc.

 ### Supervisor